stmsy/stmsy.github.io/_pages/about.md

 permalink: /about/
 ---

-Data engineer and data scientist base in Fukuoka, Japan, working on named entity disambiguation/linking of patent data.
+Data engineer and data scientist currently based in Fukuoka and Kyoto, Japan, working on named entity disambiguation/linking of patent data.